fielddaylab/lakeland/README.md

 8. Add fields for continue, language, audio, and fullscreen in the gamestart.
 Also now logs endgame when a player dies in addition to when a player exits the page.
 (8/22/2019)
 9. Fix bug in itemusechange.
 Previously the itemusechange log did not include a label "item" for the "item" field.
 Now it does.
 (9/4/2019)
 10. Simple log now sends player_id (if present) from the URL to log.php (9/24/2019)
+11. Introduces log indices 24-29.
+Removes history logs.
+Changes emote history into separate emote logs.
+Produced logs now in separate logs.
+New logs for bloom and farmfail.
+(10/16/2019)

 ### Event Categories
 0. [gamestate](#gamestate)